peterbrinck/dotfiles/README.md

 # My Dotfiles

-This is a modified fork of Freek Van der Herten's dotfiles. [freekmurze/dotfiles](https://github.com/freekmurze/dotfiles).
+This is a modified fork of Freek Van der Herten's dotfiles, [freekmurze/dotfiles](https://github.com/freekmurze/dotfiles).

 It contains the installation of my tools and software, some handy aliases and functions.
 Backups of setting are done via [Mackup](https://github.com/lra/mackup).